 - What’s the smallest reliability action you can take?
 Do it.

 Migrate to microservices.
 Consider how you can break up large services into microservices.
 A microservice is more easily upgraded than larger services.
 In large systems, you can even replace just one instance of a microservice with a newer version and test it while most of the system still relies on the known-stable previous version.
-These small and incremental changes enhance overall system resilience to change-induced failure.
+These small and incremental changes enhance overall system reliability despite change-induced failure.

 - Look at your most recent architecture diagram.
 You do update those regularly, right?
 If not, update it.